'Crazy obsession': The Singaporean man with 6,000 Barbie dolls

 "That's where Mattel has taken it," he said.
 "They have taken the craze of ugly is hot and made Monster High because they know Barbie will never be the monster."

-Hasbro Inc, Mattel's main competitor and a client of Yang's in his work, has made similar changes to its dolls.
+Hasbro Inc (HAS.O), Mattel's main competitor and a client of Yang's in his work, has made similar changes to its dolls.

 Yang's oldest Barbies date from the early 1960s, including one in a nurse's outfit with cat's eye glasses.
 But his passion runs the gamut of eras and styles, including Barbies in dozens of national costumes and editions with the likenesses of Grace Kelly, Barbra Streisand, Carol Burnett and Elizabeth Taylor.